 - Check to make sure that the air temperature coming out of your air conditioner is ideal

-3. Always Keep a Stock of Bailing Wire and Various Kinds of Tape
+3. Always Keep a Stock of Baling Wire and Various Kinds of Tape

-When you live a full time RV lifestyle, your rig will suffer from some wear and tear.
+When you live a full-time RV lifestyle, your rig will suffer from some wear and tear.
 You never know when a piece of your motorhome might come loose.
 Therefore, it’s an excellent idea to carry tools that will help you hold things together until you are able to get to a repair shop.
-This isn’t as hard as it seems — all you have to do is carry a variety of different tapes to patch things up on the go.
-The most essential tape recommended by Love Your RV is a wide, extra thick roll of Gorilla Tape.
+This isn’t as hard as it seems — all you have to do is carry a variety of different tape to patch things up on the go.
+The most essential tape recommended by Love Your RV is a wide, extra-thick roll of Gorilla Tape.
 This tape is great because it sticks to uneven or rough surfaces.
-You can use it underneath your RV to hold some of areas in the underbelly in place.
+You can use it underneath your RV to hold some of the areas in the underbelly in place.

 4. Level your RV in an Effective and Cheap Way

-If you can’t afford a store bought set of levelers, use two pieces of 2×8 wood and lay them on top of each each other.
+If you can’t afford a store-bought set of levelers, use two pieces of 2×8 wood and lay them on top of each other.
 It is important to cut the planks just long enough to support both of your tandem axle tires at the same time.
-Also, you will want to cut each end at a 45 degree angle.
-This will make sure that the boards don’t flip when the tire hits it.
+Also, you will want to cut each end at a 45-degree angle.
+This will make sure that the boards don’t flip when the tire hits.